iterorganization/IMAS-ParaView/docs/source/ci_config.rst

     The CI script executed in this job is ``ci/linting.sh``.

+    **Example:**
+    ``$ ci/linting.sh Python/3.11.5-GCCcore-13.2.0``

 Testing
     This runs all unit tests with pytest.

     The CI script executed in this job is ``ci/run_pytest.sh``, which expects the modules it needs to load as arguments.

+    It needs a virtual framebuffer implementation.
+This is currently not working reliably on the CI nodes, and so this job as been disabled for now.
+It can be run manually.

+    **Example:**
+    ``$ ci/run_pytest.sh IMASPy IMAS-AL-Python ParaView Xvfb``

 Benchmark
     This job runs the ASV benchmarks on the CI server.
 It